 By Helen Bradley

 Here’s my top 10 tax-free benefits that all small business owners should know about.
-No PAYE or NI liability for the employee or employer – what’s not to like?
+No PAYE or NI liability for the employee or employer, and no P11d's to file to HMRC – what’s not to like?

 1. Employers providing employees with the use of a mobile phone

 A company can provide one mobile phone per employee which can be for private use.
 Just make sure the contract is between the company and the supplier and ownership of the phone doesn’t pass to the employee.

 Sounds fun.
 What does it cover?
 To be exempt from tax, the party or social function must be all of the following:

 - £150 or less per head.
 Be careful, if you go over this for the event, the WHOLE amount will no longer be exempt.

 - annual, such as a Christmas party or summer barbecue (so not an impromptu Friday night down the pub)

 So even if it is just two directors in your company, don’t forget that’s £300 available as a tax-free benefit.